 In order to tryout and participate in athletics, students must earn a 2.0 "C" grade point average on a 4.0 scale in all enrolled classes AND be on track for graduation.
 Students must be enrolled in and pass a minimum of 20 semester credits (4 classes).
 To be eligible for tryouts, students must maintain a 2.0 during the current tryout quarter and the quarter immediately previous (i.e.: two consecutive quarters).
 In addition, a student must be fully academically eligible in grading period prior to the probationary period in order to participate.
 See the Athletic Director in advance for specific information about making up grades during summer school.
 Academic eligibility resets on the date of determination set by the district.
-Incoming freshman must maintain a in their last semester at middle school to be eligible.
 Ask your athletic director for list of these dates.
 The NCS does not recognize grade changes after the date of determination.
 If an error is discovered, there is an appeal process to NCS.
 If the student meets all necessary prerequisites for probation, one academic probation period may be authorized once in an academic school year in high school by the Superintendent or designee for students to participate in athletics whose GPA is between 1.75 and 1.99.